Visit Orlando Insider

 Officially known as the Orlando Shakespeare Theater, this venue is located at Loch Haven Park.
 There’s free parking but the lot fills up fast, so arrive early.
 Also, while you can get a snack or drink during the intermission, enjoy it quickly because you won’t be able to bring it into the theater.

 Osceola County Welcome Center, History Museum and Pioneer Village

 This beautiful museum is a great place to go if you are staying in the Kissimmee area.
 It will help you plan and discover options for activities.
-(Whether you’re staying in Kissimmee or Orlando, you’ll also want to stop by our Official Visitor Center, which can do all that and more — plus provide exclusive discounted tickets!)
 The adjacent Pioneer Village will take you back in time.
 You can also enjoy a bike ride or family picnic, and you can bring your dog.

 Popcorn Flicks in the Park

 Hosted by Maitland’s Enzian Theater, this free, outdoor movie series takes place in Winter Park’s Central Park.
 Arrive at least 45 minutes prior to showtime to secure a spot close to the screen.
 Pack a picnic or get takeout from one of the charming city’s exceptional restaurants and enjoy it before or even during the movie.

 Since this is an improv show, every night is different and unpredictable, but always funny.
 It’s also appropriate for all ages.
 Come ready to participate and be called out by the live improv performers — you might end up being part of the joke!
 SAK Comedy Lab is in downtown Orlando.